AhnafNabil/K8s-lab/lab-secret2/secret-task.md

 ![alt text](./images/view-secret.png)

-## View secret
+## 4. View secret details

 ```bash
 kubectl get secret basic-auth -o yaml
 ```
 ![alt text](./images/view-secret-wide.png)

-## Verify Mount
+## 5. Verify Mount

-To verify the volume mount we can exec a bash command in the pod.
+To verify that the Secret is correctly mounted as a volume, we can exec into one of the Pods:

 ```bash
 kubectl exec -it <pod_name> -- /bin/bash